Sunday, June 16, 2024

 Staying in Water Chalet in Port Dickson

-For a change, in our Day 2 outing with my MIL, we booked to stay in the water chalet at the Lexis Hotel in Port Dickson.
+For a change, on our Day 2 outing with my mother-in-law, we booked a stay at one of the water chalets at the Lexis Hotel in Port Dickson.

 Still, it's a pleasant feeling to walk around the concrete footpaths linking all the chalets to the main hotel lobby onshore.